 Lower back support

 When inappropriately seated, your lower back is the first to suffer more serious consequences.
-The issue here is the lumbar spine that has an inward curve, so the longer you sit the more you are likely to slouch.
+The issue here is the lumbar spine that has an inward curve.
+So the longer you sit the more you are likely to slouch.
 To prevent your body from sliding into an inappropriate sitting position, pick an ergonomic chair that is designed to support the natural curve of the spine.
 Chairs which come with the merged seat and backrest should at least allow you to adjust them forward or backward.
 Take as an example our Roxy High Back Office Chair that comes with a synchro multi-position tilt lock mechanism that enables the user to assume the most comfortable position and then securely fixate the chair.

-Many choose chairs which allow you to easily remove and install armrests, especially people who spend most of their time working on a computer.
+Many choose office chairs which allow you to easily remove and install armrests, especially people who spend most of their time working on a computer.
 If that is the case, be sure to adjust your chair height so that you can sit upright, with your elbows and lower arms on the table and your hands above the mouse and the keyboard.
 At no point should you feel the strain in your arms while working.

-If you prefer the chair that comes with armrests, be sure that they are height-adjustable so that you can rest your lower arms and elbows lightly on their surface, without having to slouch your back and shoulders.
+If you prefer the office chair that comes with armrests, be sure that they are height-adjustable so that you can rest your lower arms and elbows lightly on their surface, without having to slouch your back and shoulders.

 Wheel and swivel base

-Almost all modern office chairs are designed with a wheelbase, but be sure to check how easy it moves on a carpet.
+Almost all modern chairs are designed with a wheelbase, but be sure to check how easy it moves on a carpet.
 It should also swivel freely so that you can reach different parts of the desk and office quickly and almost effortlessly.

 The level of comfort largely depends on the body build of a person sitting on a chair and their specific needs.
-To determine the one that will promote health and productivity, you are advised to test the chair, check whether it can be adjusted to fit your height, as well as the height of the table you are working at.
+To determine the one that will promote health and productivity, you are advised to test the office chair.
+Check whether it can be adjusted to fit your height, as well as the height of the table you are working at.
 In the long run, you will prevent strains and even more serious injuries that occur as a result of prolonged hours of sitting.